Elizabeth Maud Hoffman: Activism and achievements

 In early 1970s Hoffman co-founded an Aboriginal women's refuge in Melbourne, "The Elizabeth Hoffman House".
 In 1972, she also co-founded the Yorta Yorta Tribal Council, placing a claim over traditional lands.
 The same year she along with her sister Merle established the Victorian Aboriginal Legal Service in Fitzroy, and co-founded the Victorian Aboriginal Health Service along with Alma Thorpe, Bruce McGuinness, and others.

 In 1973, Hoffman became a chairperson of the Aborigines Advancement League and the same year she started as a Board Member and actor in the Nindathanan Theatre.
 In 1974, Hoffman and Eric (Joe) McGuinness co-founded the Aboriginal Housing Cooperative, (Note: Not to be confused with the Aboriginal Housing Company in Redfern, Sydney.) with Hoffman as chairperson.

-From 1975 to 1983, Hoffman was a salaried director of the Aboriginal Advancement League, becoming the longest serving director of the AAL.
+From 1975 to 1983, Hoffman was a salaried director of the Aborigines Advancement League, becoming the longest serving director of the AAL.
 During this time, she oversaw the AAL building appeal that resulted in relocation of the premises from Westgarth to Thornbury.
 In 1977–1978 Hoffman became the inaugural chairperson of the Victorian Aboriginal Child Care Agency (VACCA).

 From the late 1970s until 1985, Hoffman was a commissioner with the Aboriginal Development Commission.

 In 1982, Elizabeth Hoffman House became incorporated.
 In 1983, Hoffman returned to Cummeragunja and became a founding member of the Cummeragunja Housing and Development Corporation.
 In 1985, she became a founding member of the Yorta Yorta Local Aboriginal Land Council and the Housing Co-operative and the same year she was elected as the second Yorta Yorta Representative on the NSW Aboriginal Land Council.
 Helping to establish the Yorta Yorta Murray Goulburn Rivers Clans Group, Hoffman became its inaugural chairperson in 1993–1998.
 In 1998, she became an Elder of the Yorta Yorta Nation Aboriginal Corporation.

 A collection of Hoffman's poetry To Our Koori Sons was published in 2009.

 Elizabeth Maud Hoffman died on 6 April 2009 in Cummeragunja.